-Seven leading figures from the worlds of science, the arts, intelligence and business are set to receive honorary degrees from the University of Oxford this year, subject to approval by Congregation.
+Eight leading figures from the worlds of science, the arts, law and sport are set to receive honorary degrees from the University of Oxford this year, subject to approval by Congregation.

 Degree of Doctor of Civil Law, honoris causa: